anirudhp97/Rice-Plant-Yield-Prediction-and-Disease-Prediction/README.md

-# Final-Year-Project

-This repository contains Machine Learning Project which was undertaken for Final Year of Engineering (UG). <br>

--> Project title: Rice Plant Yield Prediction and Disease Prediction using Regression and Convolutional Neural Networks. <br>
+# Rice Plant Yield Prediction and Disease Prediction using Regression and Convolutional Neural Networks

+Predicting the yield of the rice plant and also early detection of a disease can help farmers take prompt actions and thus result in high productivity of the same, without compromising in it's quality.
+Thus this project is one such initiative which focuses on tackling both of these problem statements by creating concise objectives. <br>

 -> Project objectives: <br>
-(1) Predict the yield of the plant by collecting suitable dataset of the rice plant and understand the effect of the weather on the crop yield.<br>
+(2) Predict yield of the plant using Regression model based on the collected dataset and understand the influence of the weather on yield of the plant.<br>
-(2) Predict if the rice plant is going to be healthy or suffering from any disease (BrownSpot) <br>
+(1) Collect image dataset of rice and identify whether the plant is suffering from disease (BrownSpot) or is it healthy.<br>

 -> Algorithms used: <br>
 (1) Multiple Linear Regression. <br>
 (2) Convolutional Neural Networks. <br>

--> The Machine Learning Models are locally deployed using Flask. <br>
+-> The above mentioned models are locally deployed using Flask. <br>

 -> Libraries used for Regression Model: <br>
 (1) Pandas <br>